 - Causing a third party to contact the person on your behalf.

-Other violations include a new allegation of abuse of the Plaintiff.
-This could occur in a situation where you were charged with a domestic assault and battery or assault and battery and at the time of the alleged assault and battery there was an outstanding restraining order.
-It could also occur if the only provision of the restraining order is “no abuse” of the person, and you get in a verbal argument or make threats to them.
+Another form of violation is “abuse” of the person protected by the order.
+Sometimes this is when there is a charge of a assault and battery and at the time there was also a restraining order between you and the person assaulted.
+But it can could also happen when the only provision of the restraining order is “no abuse” of the person, and you get in a verbal argument or make threats to them.

 Abuse can include threats, intimidation, or even causing utilities to be shut off at the home where the Plaintiff is living, even if you own the home.

 In order to convict you of a restraining order violation, the prosecution must prove beyond a reasonable doubt: